 App State’s performance metrics for 2022–27 reflect the university’s commitment to increase access to a high-quality, cost-effective App State education.

-For each of the core metrics, there is:
+For each of the metrics, there is:

-- a baseline, which is derived from App State’s historical performance in the area;
+- a baseline, which is derived from App State’s historical performance in the area; and

 - a stretch goal, which is the level of performance App State strives toward.